kendarorg/PhpNuget/README.md

 ## Installation

+### Update from previous version

+To update from previous versions it will suffice to

+* Save a copy of the settings.php (for reference)
+* Upload the new version
+* Open the setup.php page and fill with the previous settings
+* All the data will be backupped before the update, even when the database is old

 ### Notes for Apache With Red Hat Linux

 On Red Hat Linux the mod_rewrite must be enabled on the application directory